md-akhi/SHDateTime-js/docs/en/set-utc-month.md

 # Parameters

 <code>monthValue</code>
-An integer between 0 and 11, representing the months January through December.
+An integer between 0 and 11, representing the months Farvardin through Esfand.

 <code>dayValue</code>
 Optional.
 An integer from 1 to 31, representing the day of the month.

 # Return value

-The number of milliseconds between 1 January 1970 00:00:00 UTC and the updated date.
+The number of milliseconds between 25 Dey 1390 00:00:00 UTC and the updated date.

 # Description